garengh4/create-react-app/README.md

 - inside this new component => fetch that sinlge component from the backend API using GET /defects/id

 2 Types of STATE that we have been seeing in our components:
-- state that exclusively belongs inside the component and used in display within thte component only; never shared outside, never shared with any other component.
+- state that exclusively belongs inside the component and used in display within the component only; never shared outside, never shared with any other component.
 Also, there is little chance that such state will be shared later with any other component.
   - in viewDefects => category and priority to be used to filter
   - in addDefect > the newDefect
 - State that is very likely to be shared among multiple components of the App => e.g. loggedInUser